chrisgrieser/obsidian-quadro/README.md

 Laudel](https://doi.org/10.17169/fqs-20.3.3386).

 #### How extraction works in Quadro
-Extraction is implemented similarly to coding, using two basic file types, Data Files and Extraction Files.
+Extraction is implemented similarly to coding, using two basic filetypes, Data Files and Extraction Files.

 **Data Files**